debridge-finance/dln-taker/README.md

 However, if there are several other orders coming to Solana, then every time the taker fulfills such order on your behalf, your TVL on Solana gets reduced by the value of each fulfilled order.
-For example, after previously mentioned three orders got fulfilled, and the TVL on Solana is increased to its maximum of $100,000, an order of $20,000 coming from Ethereum to Solana decreases the TVL on Solana to $80,000 if gets fulfilled.
+For example, after previously mentioned three orders got fulfilled, and the TVL on Solana is increased to its maximum of $100,000, an order of $20,000 coming from Ethereum to Solana decreases the TVL on Solana to $80,000 if gets fulfilled on your behalf.

 ### Setting a budget for non-finalized orders